homeomorfismo/teaching-notes/DifferentialCalculus/01Syllabus.typ

 class, and participating in class discussions.
 Extra credit will not be given for attendance alone.
 Extra credit will not be given for assignments that are late or incomplete.
-Extra credit cannot constitute more than *10%* of an assignment's total points.
+Additional credit cannot constitute more than *10%* of an assignment's total points.

 == Technology policy